 But God is the master of time.
 It serves God’s purpose.
 The same God who established the regular cycle of day and night, summer and winter, seedtime and harvest also orders the seasons of our lives (Gen. 8:22).
 Our times are in His hand (Ps.
 31:15).
 God always acts on our behalf at the “right time” (Rom.
 5:6).
 This was true of the birth of Jesus Christ, which occurred “when the time had fully come” (Gal.
 4:4).
 It is just as true in the commonplace things that concern us every day.
 Why do we brood about the past and fret over the future?
 According to Jesus, it is because we have lost sight of God.
 God gives meaning to the present.
 His presence sanctifies our boredom and redeems our discomfort.
 The present is more than a place where the past comes to rest.
 It is more than a staging ground for the future.
 The present is where God shows up.

-John’s latest book Practicing the Present: The Neglected Art of Living in the Now: will be released by Moody Publishers in June and is now available for pre-order from Amazon.com.
+John’s book Practicing the Present: The Neglected Art of Living in the Now is available from Amazon.com.
 Order your copy today.